bblanchon/ArduinoStreamUtils/README.md

 Logging write operations
 ------------------------

 When debugging a program that makes HTTP requests, the first thing you want to check is that the request is correct.
-With this library you can decorate the `EthernetStream` or the `WiFiStream` to log everything to the serial.
+With this library, you can decorate the `EthernetClient` or the `WiFiClient` to log everything to the serial.

 ![WriteLoggingStream](examples/WriteLogger/WriteLogger.svg)